InfinitiBit/graphbit/core/README.md

 ## License

-See the LICENSE file in the repository root for license information.
+See the [License](../LICENSE.md) file in the repository root for more information.